 access this information.

-Communicate and collaborate with childbearing women, families, and members of the interdisciplinary team.
+Communicate and collaborate effectively with childbearing women, newborns, their families, and other members of the interdisciplinary healthcare team.

 Provide individualized labour support including psychosocial care, comfort measures, information/advice, and advocacy to low-risk labouring women independently.

-Provide infant feeding information related but not limited to position/latch, frequency/duration, common breastfeeding challenges, and hospital and community resources to childbearing women and their families.
+Provide infant feeding information related but not limited to, benefits of breastfeeding, skin to skin contact, position/latch, frequency/duration, common breastfeeding challenges, and hospital and community resources to childbearing women and their families independently.

 NSPN 7500 is offered as a part of the following programs: